speakeasy-api/openapi-directory/SDKs/googleapis.com/analyticsadmin/v1beta/python/README.md

 ### properties

 * `analyticsadmin_properties_acknowledge_user_data_collection` - Acknowledges the terms of user data collection for the specified property.
-This acknowledgement must be completed (either in the Google Analytics UI or via this API) before MeasurementProtocolSecret resources may be created.
+This acknowledgement must be completed (either in the Google Analytics UI or through this API) before MeasurementProtocolSecret resources may be created.
 * `analyticsadmin_properties_conversion_events_create` - Creates a conversion event with the specified attributes.
 * `analyticsadmin_properties_conversion_events_list` - Returns a list of conversion events in the specified parent property.
 Returns an empty list if no conversion events are found.
 * `analyticsadmin_properties_create` - Creates an "GA4" property with the specified location and attributes.